ga-wdi-boston/jquery-ajax-delete/README.md

 1. Add a new form with text input for a book id to the form in `index.html`.
 1. Add a Delete button to the form
+1. Add an event listener on the form's `submit` action within `assets/scripts/index.js`
 1. Retrieve the value of the id, if any, in the submit handler.
 1. Branch on that value in the submit handler.
 1. Add a delete single book success and fail handler to `assets/scripts/books/ui.js`.